MahdiNouraie/ML_Project/README.md

 # ML_Project
-Implementing a variety of Machine Learning algorithms on the sider, tox21 and freesolv datasets using python.
+Implementing a variety of Machine Learning algorithms on the sider, tox21 and freesolv datasets using python and scikit-learn.